eschlon/CTD/Readme.txt

 - You can always try a cure disease potion...
 They're super tasty and totally not bad for you.
 Right?

 === Requirements & Compatibility ===
-This mod requires SKSE (who though it'd be a good idea not to have a log function in the vanilla scripting engine?), and SkyUI (for the widget).
+This mod requires SKSE (who though it'd be a good idea not to have a log function in the vanilla scripting engine?), and SkyUI 5 (for the widget and menus).

 I don't alter any Vanilla forms, and toxicity/potency are calculated dynamically so theoretically it should be fine with whatever.
-It does rely on potions having the appropriate keywords, so mods which change vanilla potions or add potions won't work if the keywords are not present (or if they're worth 0 gold).
+It does rely on potions having the appropriate keywords, so any mods which add potions without the VendorItemPotion keyword will not be recognized.
+For everything else there's the Whitelist page in the MCM.
+If you find that certain items (e.g. Poultices/Salves) are misbehaving and/or you want to make a certain specific item non-toxic just add it to the whitelist.
+CTD will ignore any potion which contains a string on the whitelist.
+As an example adding "Poultice" to the whitelist would mean that all of the new poultice items added by CACO, which are all named "Poultice - ..." will be ignored.

-Also keep in mind this is a) my first mod and b) primarily tested by me streaming/playing so there may be some issues I haven't foreseen.
+=== Future Plans & Permissions ===

-=== Future Plans ===
+I consider this mod to be more or less done at this stage.
+I'd like to do some code cleanup and will try to fix major compatibility bugs as they come to my attention.
+I had originally considerd messing with Skooma, however at this stage there are a number of high quality Skooma mods out there, and I'd prefer not to bloat CTD with extra scripts and features and instead just let it focus on it's main purpose: adding consequences for potion abuse.

-When I first started modding I had no damned idea what I was doing.
-I still don't really, but I do have some unreleased bits that I'm half working on when I have the time and inclination.
+This mod is completely free to to use, create derivative works or hack on provided that
-- Skooma in Skyrim is both a food and pretty useless.
-This is a travesty.
-It'd be silly to make an addiction mod without doing something about that.
+- You give credit
-- Being poisoned is primarily an annoying visual effect.
-I'd like to make poisonous creatures add to your toxicity.
+- The resulting derivative work is also free (e.g. non-commercial)
-- The widget is a work in progress.
-I think it works for what it is, but would like to mess with it if I have time and can find a copy of Flash for cheap.
+- You include sources (e.g. psc) in any derived work (e.g. share your scripts with the community)

 === WTF IS THE WIDGET TELLING ME!! ===
 The widget is just a toxicity meter, it is green and fills up as your toxicity increases.
 When the widget is full, you're overdosed (100% or greater).
 There IS NO TOXICITY CAP, so you can go WAY over 100%.
-It's primarily an indicator of whether or not your have the overdose effect.
+It's primarily an indicator of how close you are to triggering the overdose effect.
+Also keep in mind that toxicity decays on a half-life.
+If your toxicity is 100% it will drop to 50% after 6 hours (default half-life).
+After 6 Hours more it will be 25%.

 If you acquire an addiction the widget changes color dynamically to let you know roughly how much Satisfaction you have.
 Red means your disease is progressing, Purple means you have about a day of Satisfaction buffer, some shade in between means you have some amount less than a day.
 It's intentionally not easy to judge (you can get the exact value in the MCM if you like).